-BJP to hold pan-India protests demanding Rahul's apology on Saturday
+BJP to hold pan-India protests demanding Rahul's apology today

 Dehradun, Nov 15: The BJP would hold protest demonstrations across the country on Saturday, demanding Congress leader Rahul Gandhi's apology for misleading the country on the Rafale deal, party leaders said on Friday.